santi1s/Big-Data/Big-Data/Technical-Troubleshooting.md

 You and your customers can find partners here:
 **https://partner.microsoft.com**

+<span style="color:#DF0101;text-decoration: underline;font-weight: bold; ">Remember</span>: Legally, we can't recommend a specific partner.
+Customers need to choose and Review for themselves.

 ## Quick Reference
 To Troubleshoot an Advisory Case:
 1. Confirm with your customer what information they need.